LSURice/program-website/people.md

 prioritizing, and validating new technologies and approaches within the logistical context of an applied breeding program."

-bottom="Dr. Famoso recieved an Associate Degree from Paul Smith's College in upstate New York in Urban Forestry.
+top-p2="Dr. Famoso recieved an Associate Degree from Paul Smith's College in upstate New York in Urban Forestry.
 He then went on to obtain a BS in Horticulture from Penn State University, and a PhD in Plant Breeding and Genetics from Cornell University.
 During his PhD he